-Ũ pon successful completion of all program require- тe ents, graduates will be able to: 1.
-Identify, organize, plan and allocate resources in food- service operations such as time, materials and facilities, money, and human resources.
-2. Demonstrate a working knowledge of food preparation theories and techniques, and utilize food production knowledge (quantity and quality standards) to meet production requirements of a foodservice operation within a projected budget.
-3. Effectively work with others as a member of a team, serving clients and customers, and teaching others new skills.
-Exercise leadership behaviors, negotiate, and work with others from diverse backgrounds.
-4. Obtain nationally recognized professional certification in such areas as food sanitation (as required by State Statute) and food, beverage, and labor cost controls.
-Demonstrate appropriate personal hygiene.
-5. Organize and evaluate information from a variety of sources including food preparation and service techniques and costs, food and related purchasing specifications, catered events planning, research data, and computer applications and Internet output.
-Com- municate the results to others using oral, written, graphic or multimedia methods.
-6. purchase, receive, store, issue, and distribute food and related items in a foodservice operation.
-7. Identify current trends in the foodservice industry such as delivery systems and functions, and operate effectively within them.
-Make suggestions to modify existing sys- tems, to improve products or services, and develop new or alternate systems.
-8 Judge which set of foodservice procedures tools or

-- Judge which set of foodservice procedures, tools or machines, including computer applications, will produce the desired results, and apply such technology to task. - 9.
-Demonstrate behavior and self-management reflective of personal and professional ethical conduct. - Perform basic mathematical computations accurately and appropriately, especially with regard to food and beverage production, purchasing and cost controls. - 11.
-Identify and apply basic concepts of human nutrition and health in the preparation and service of food. - 12.
-Describe and apply basic marketing, sales and merchandising methods in hospitality operations. - Demonstrate work readiness through resume preparation, appropriate business dress and behavior, and assertive communication skills.
+- Identify, organize, plan and allocate resources in foodservice operations such as time, materials and facilities, money, and human resources. - Demonstrate a working knowledge of food preparation theories and techniques, and utilize food production knowledge (quantity and quality standards) to meet production requirements of a foodservice operation within a projected budget. - Effectively work with others as a member of a team, serving clients and customers, and teaching others new skills.
+Exercise leadership behaviors, negotiate, and work with others from diverse backgrounds. - Obtain nationally recognized professional certification in such areas as food sanitation (as required by State Statute) and food, beverage, and labor cost controls.
+Demonstrate appropriate personal hygiene. - 5.
+Organize and evaluate information from a variety of sources including food preparation and service techniques and costs, food and related purchasing specifications, catered events planning, research data, and computer applications and Internet output.
+Communicate the results to others using oral, written, graphic or multimedia methods. - Apply concepts of procurement and inventory to purchase, receive, store, issue, and distribute food and related items in a foodservice operation - Identify current trends in the foodservice industry such as delivery systems and functions, and operate effectively within them.
+Make suggestions to modify existing systems, to improve products or services, and develop new or alternate systems. - Judge which set of foodservice procedures, tools or machines, including computer applications, will produce the desired results, and apply such technology to task. - Demonstrate behavior and self-management reflective of personal and professional ethical conduct. - Perform basic mathematical computations accurately and appropriately, especially with regard to food and beverage production, purchasing and cost controls. - 11.
+Identify and apply basic concepts of human nutrition and health in the preparation and service of food. - Describe and apply basic marketing, sales and merchandising methods in hospitality operations. - Demonstrate work readiness through resume preparation, appropriate business dress and behavior, and assertive communication skills.